alfred-chua/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 d/` Removes the doctor assigned to that patient.

 ### Locating patients by name: `find`